 Take & Teach Lesson

-Eddy’s Shoes comes from the Grade 2 Small-Group Resources kit but can be used by any students at a Level G instructional reading level.
+The Certificate comes from the Grade 2 Small-Group Resources kit but can be used by any students at a Level N instructional reading level.
 Download the accompanying Take & Teach Lesson and Blackline Masters below for further support for English learners, social-emotional learning, and a variety of extension activities.

 Please enter your email address.
 You will receive an email message with instructions on how to reset your password.